Edited by Pam Weintraub

 They must consider every event with fresh eyes, asking whether it fits with the world of the story and whether it could fit within the laws of reality.
 This constant need to evaluate a story might make these situations particularly ripe for learning.

 Future work will investigate all of these possibilities but, for now, it’s important to note that our findings could have profound implications for education.
-Even if it’s ‘only’ the case that children learn better in fantasy contexts because these contexts help them to pay better attention, we can leverage that fact to help make better instructional materials to benefit all children.Make a donation
+Even if it’s ‘only’ the case that children learn better in fantasy contexts because these contexts help them to pay better attention, we can leverage that fact to help make better instructional materials to benefit all children.Support Aeon: make a one-off donation